littlelegz/buffer-overflow-cmsc414fall2022/README.md

 This program has a function `bof()`, which includes a buffer-overflow vulnerability.
 The program reads from the network, does some useless work with the provided data, and echoes back what you sent it.
-You will be attacking it over the network.
+It echoes the received message using the `sprintf(s,fmt,...)` function, which behaves like `printf(fmt,...)`, except that the output is written to the string `s` rather than standard output.
+This is a great way to create formatted strings in C. You will be attacking it over the network.

 We have provided you with an initial skeleton for `exploit_1.c`.
 The term shellcode literally refers to code that starts a command shell,